With everything on the line, is this the end for Kyle Seager and the Mariners?

 Then the conversation turned to what needed to be fixed.

-As Crawford grew into leadership role, he needed the established leader.
+As Crawford grew into a leadership role, he needed the established leader.

 “He definitely keeps my sanity out there,” Crawford said.
 “I go to him because he knows I need to get stuff off my chest.
 I can go to him about anything at any time.
 You don’t get too many people like that.”

-His leadership style and his approach to things haven’t always jived with manager Scott Servais.
+His leadership style and his approach to things haven’t always jibed with manager Scott Servais.
 They’ve had their disagreements, sometimes heated, on multiple occasions.
-But there is an understanding that Seager cares about doing everything he can to win each night and holding others to that standard.”
+But there is an understanding that Seager cares about doing everything he can to win each night and holding others to that standard.

 “I take a lot of pride in trying to help these young guys in my own way,” he said.
 “I’ve done things a little bit different than maybe some people around here wanted me to, but that’s fine.
 This is my way.
 This is what I do.
 I genuinely believe that I’ve been trying to help people get the most out of themselves personally and for the Mariners.
 I’ve truly cared about the success of the Mariners over the years more than anything.”